adobe/stock-api-sdk/README.md

   * `product` be passed in to set x-product header for Stock Api calls
   * `targetEnv` be passed in to determine stack of Stock Api endpoints.
 It is optional if not passed Stage stack is set by default.

+* Environment Description:
+  * `STAGE` Uses internal staging environment.Mainly used for testing purposes
+  * `PROD` Used in development purposes.

 #### Methods
 * The `AdobeStock` class allows you to:
   * `ENVIRONMENT` - Get environment constant which is used to defined the stack of Stock Apis endpoints